max-wittig/process_tracker/README.md

 small command line program, which tracks the current running processes

 only works with python3
-psutil is required "pip3 install psutil"
+psutil is required `pip install psutil`